What to do during 2 days in Toledo?

 Museum of Santa Cruz

-The hospital of Tavera or San Juan Bautista is a building of Renaissance style that was built between 1541 and 1603 by order of Cardinal Tavera.
-It has a palatial atmosphere, a pictorial, sculptural and furniture collection of the Golden Age very important.
-The hospital pharmacy of that time is preserved in its entirety.
+The Tavera or San Juan Bautista hospital is a Renaissance-style building which was built between 1541 and 1603 by order of Cardinal Tavera.

-It is located outside the walls, in front of the Door of the Hinge.
-It was born with the function of being a hospital for “the headgear of different diseases” and pantheon of its founder, Cardinal Juan Pardo Tavera.
+It is outside the walls, in front of the Bisagra Gate.
+It was born with the function of being a hospital for “the touched by different diseases” and as pantheon of the founder, Cardinal Juan pardo Tavera.

-The museum exhibits, in addition to an important collection of furniture and Flemish tapestries of the sixteenth and seventeenth centuries, the aforementioned gallery that includes works by El Greco, Luca Giordano, Zurbarán, Tintoretto, Pantoja de la Cruz, Carreño de Miranda, Sánchez Coello, among others.
+The museum exhibits, in addition to an important collection of flaminge furniture and tapestries from 16th and 17th-century, the aforementioned pinacoteca that brings together works from El Greco, Luca Giordano, Zurbarán, Tintoretto, Pantoja de la Cruz, Carreño de Miranda, Sanchez Coello, among others.

 Park of “La Vega”